Picture: Heron Fly-by by Philip Wood

 Welcome to our Planning page

-Here we will give hints and tips on how to use the Planning System to greatest effect and influence future planning decisions.
+Here we will give hints and tips on how to use the Planning System to greatest effect to influence future planning decisions.

 Our Planning page focuses on how we can protect and enhance the Yare Valley “Strategic Green Infrastructure Corridor” from Whitlingham Country Park to the proposed Bowthorpe Lakes Country Park.

 For an overall view and general guidance on Planning Procedure, and how best to respond to a Planning Application go to the Campaign to Protect Rural England (CPRE) at https://planninghelp.cpre.org.uk/ .
 A very useful site.

 Wherever possible it is helpful to support your case with reference to Planning Policy documents.

 For the Yare Valley from the Whitlingham Country Park to Bawburgh, the planning policies of two District Councils, may be relevant to a particular planning application.
 On the left of the river going upstream South Norfolk District Council (SNDC) is the relevant authority.
 On the right, for the most part it is Norwich., otherwise SNDC (approaching Bawburgh).

 Remember that no Policy is capable of protecting the Valley for all time.
 Policies are always subject change or being over-ridden by Local Authority Development Management Committees or by a Government Planning Inspector on appeal by developers.
 That is why we must always be alert to threats to our green space and respond with vigour.

 Links to Policies